gmendonca/nosql-systems/spike/README.md

 [Reference](https://github.com/gmendonca/distributed-hash-table)

+Icon - explosion by Magicon from the Noun Project

 ## Configure

 There is a [JSON file](https://code.google.com/p/json-simple/) in the system.
 The prebuilt configuration is 8 servers running in localhost,